 The Art of Resilience: An Introduction to the blog.

 There seems to be no easy way to do this, so I'm just going to start typing and see where it goes: rather like my painting process and probably my approach to life in general.
-As yet, I have no clear picture of what this blog will be, but I hope that it will involve contributions from others, not solely written by me.
+As yet, I have no clear picture of what this blog will be, but I hope that it will involve contributions from others, not be solely written by me.

 The choice of the word "Resilience" is an interesting one and I'm not totally convinced it's perfect, but it was the word that felt the most appropriate when I looked back at the series of landscapes I was/have been working on.
 Over the years, I've occasionally been asked to visualise my illness in some way and two images have dominated: Mountains and trees.
 Just one tree, in fact - an old, gnarled, wind-swept oak tree, always standing alone on exposed ground, battered by a life-time of storms, but firmly rooted.
 That isn't to suggest that I feel strong like the tree, but that I hope the thought of it will impart some of its fortitude to me.
 I once wrote: